Hardiness: Annuals and perennials

-Hardiness: ANNUALS: Most annuals bloom from late spring to first fall frost.
-BIENNIALS/PERENNIALS: Most biennials and perennials will develop foliage the first season, and bloom the following seasons.
+Bloom Period: ANNUALS: Most annuals bloom from late spring to first fall frost.
+BIENNIALS/PERENNIALS: Most biennials and perennials will develop foliage the first season, and bloom the following season(s).

 Attributes: Attracts Pollinators, Drought Tolerant

 When to Sow Outside: RECOMMENDED.
-Cold Climates: 2 to 4 weeks before your average last frost date.
-You can also sow half the seed 4 to 6 weeks before your average last frost date (hoping the last frost is earlier than usual) and sow the second half a week or two after your average last frost date (just to be safe).
+Cold Climates: 2 to 4 weeks before your average last frost date, or early to mid-fall for bloom the following spring.
+A second option: Sow half the seed 4 to 6 weeks before your average last frost date (hoping the last frost is earlier than usual) and sow the second half a week or two after your average last frost date (just to be safe).
 Mild Climates: Fall through early spring.

 When to Start Inside: Not recommended.